home / mcp / mcp gdb server

 gdb_load

-Load a program or core dump into the active GDB session.
+Load a program or core dump into the active GDB session for analysis.

 gdb_command

-Execute an arbitrary GDB command within the current session.
+Execute an arbitrary GDB command for advanced analysis.